amirgamil/Self-Learning-ML/README.md

 # Self-Learning-ML
 A hitchhikers' guide to practical tips, motivation, and some of the best advice from the most distinguished people in the field all in one place.

 I've been doing a lot of reading recently about how to get started in AI, which seems to be the question on everyone's mind.
-After crawling through hundreds of news of articles as procrastination (instead of actually working so I'll keep this brief), I've decided to create a list of resources I found with the best advice on how to get started.
+After crawling through hundreds of news of articles as procrastination, I've decided to create a list of resources I found with the best advice on how to get started.

 *Disclaimer, this is not conclusive and I will update it regularly as I find more stuff.*